Inland Empire: Demographics

+The majority of Inland Empire's immigrants come from Mexico, the Philippines, El Salvador, Vietnam and Guatemala.

-The population of the Greater Los Angeles area (which includes the Inland Empire) is about 18 million people according to the 2010 United States Census, and is the second largest metropolitan region in the country.
-The Metropolitan Statistical Area population of the Inland Empire (Riverside-San Bernardino-Ontario, CA Metropolitan Statistical Area) itself is more than 4.2 million people and is the 13th largest metropolitan area in the United States.
+The population of the Greater Los Angeles area (which includes the Inland Empire) is about 18 million people according to the 2010 United States census, and is the second largest metropolitan region in the country.
+The Metropolitan Statistical Area population of the Inland Empire (Riverside-San Bernardino-Ontario, CA Metropolitan Statistical Area) itself is more than 4.2 million people and is the 12th largest metropolitan area in the United States.
 According to the 2000 U.S. Census, it is the fastest growing area in the state.
 Between 1990 and 2000, Riverside and San Bernardino counties added 700,000 to their population totals, an increase of 26 percent.
 Between 2000 and 2010 Inland Empire's population expanded by 970,000 or 30 percent, and between 2010 and 2020 it expanded by a further 375,000 or another 9 percent to reach 4.6 million.
 According to census bureau's 2005–2007 estimates 61.8 percent of the population was White (40.4 percent White Non-Hispanic), 7.5 percent Black, 5.7 percent Asian and 25.0 percent of other or mixed race.
 43.9 percent were Hispanic of any race.
 21.9 percent of the population was foreign born.

+There is a large Mexican community in Inland Empire.
+Filipinos are the largest Asian immigrant group in Inland Empire.

 The Centers for Disease Control and Prevention reports that in 2006, 33.1 percent of people in the Greater San Bernardino Area were overweight, and 30.8 percent were obese.
-Forbes magazine ranks the area as the fourth fattest in the country.
+In 2019, San Bernardino County found that 34.1% of the county's population were obese, with an additional 34.5% being overweight.

 A substantial majority of residents (76.6 percent), last comparatively surveyed in 2001, rated their respective counties as good places to live.
 Over 81 percent of Riverside County residents indicated that their county is a very good or fairly good place to live, while about 72 percent of residents in San Bernardino County felt the same way.
 Survey respondents cited "nice living area", "good climate", and "affordable housing" as the top positive factors in assessing their respective communities.
 Smog was by far the most important negative factor affecting respondents' ratings in both counties, while traffic was the second highest concern in Riverside County and crime the second highest concern among San Bernardino County residents.

-Since the 1970s and onwards, large numbers of African-American, Latino and some Asian-American residents from the Los Angeles-Orange County and San Diego metro areas moved to the Inland Empire region.
-Large Black communities can be found around San Bernardino (Fontana and Rialto) and Riverside (Moreno Valley and Perris), where Blacks and Latinos became majorities in and around those cities.
-This is also true in the Mojave Desert and Coachella Valley portions.